GEOG 871

 • Spelling.

-• Overall consistency of format throughout document.
+• Overall consistency of format throughout the document.

 8

-• EXCEPTIONAL: 7 to 8 points for an extremely well-formatted document which is attractive; uses very effective text, table, and graphic formatting; format rules are applied consistently throughout; and overall presentation makes it easy for the reader to navigate and grasp content.
+• EXCEPTIONAL: 7 to 8 points for an extremely well-formatted document that is attractive; uses very effective text, table, and graphic formatting; format rules are applied consistently throughout; and overall presentation makes it easy for the reader to navigate and grasp content.

 • INADEQUATE: 1 to 2 points with significant and frequent problems in multiple format parameters to the point where the document is distracting and very hard to understand.

-• MINIMALLY ADEQUATE to VERY GOOD: 3 to 6 points for deficiencies in selection of format rules and their consistent application between the “Exceptional” and “Very Poor” categories described above.
+• MINIMALLY ADEQUATE to VERY GOOD: 3 to 6 points for deficiencies in the selection of format rules and their consistent application between the “Exceptional” and “Very Poor” categories described above.